László Bartucz: National team

 As a member of the junior national team, he participated in the 2011 Junior World Championship where the Hungarian team became the 17th.
 He was a member of the Hungarian B-team, which was launched in 2014.
 He played his first match in the Hungarian national team on June 10, 2015, in the European Championship qualifying match against the Portuguese national team.
 After the Hungarian national team won its group in the qualifying series, it also became a member of the framework for the 2016 European Championships.
 He participated in the 2016 European Championships (12th place, 6 matches / 0 goals).
 He was also a member of the 2022 European Men's Handball Championship squad, but in the end he did not become a member of the narrow squad.
 He also participated in the 2024 European Men's Handball Championship as a member of the Hungary men's national handball team.
 (5th place, 7 matches / 0 goals).
 He also participated in the 2024 Paris Olympics, where the Hungarian team finished 10th (4 matches / 0 goals).
 He also participated in the 2025 World Men's Handball Championship as a member of the Hungary men's national handball team.
 (8th place, 3 matches / 0 goals).
+He also participated in the 2026 European Men's Handball Championship as a member of the Hungary men's national handball team.
+(10th place, 7 games / 0 goals).